Rangers vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has picked up at least one hit in five straight games.
-During his last five outings he is hitting .364 with two doubles, two walks and four RBI.
+- Diaz has picked up at least one hit in six straight games.
+In his last 10 outings he is hitting .250 with two doubles, three walks and five RBI.

 Diaz Recent Games